molevolworkshop/molevolworkshop.github.io/software/alignment-lab.md

 nucleotide sequences from a variety of organisms; modified from BAliBASE.

-Start SeaView.
-Load the data set _1ped.fasta_ by going to _File > Open_.
+Start SeaView or MEGA.
+Load the data set _1ped.fasta_ by going to _File > Open_ (in MEGA, select _Align_ in the popup window after opening the file).
 Have a look at the data.
-Is it aligned?
+Does it look like it's already been aligned?
 Try some of the basic commands.
 To select a taxon, click on any taxon name on the left side.
 You can copy the sequence using the _Copy selected sequences_ command in the edit menu.
 These can then be pasted into a text editor (e.g.